tokers/lua-resty-requests/README.markdown

 Status
 ======

-This Lua module is currently considered experimental.
+This Lua module now can be considered as production ready.

 Features
 ========